 Provisions for residents of Clarence Embankment, Pomeroy Street, Hamadryad Road, Clarence Place, Hunter Street, Burt Street, Burt Place, Harrowby Place, Harrowby Lane, Harrowby Street to get in and out of the closed area throughout the day will be put in place.
-You must strictly follow the stewards’ instructions.
+You must follow the stewards’ instructions.

-Please expect delays if travelling in the area.
+Please expect delays if traveling in the area.
 Stewards will be on hand to guide and assist and, in the event of an emergency, will be able to escort vehicles in and out as and when appropriate.

-As a Welsh company, we are working closely with the local community to ensure as little disruption and inconvenience as possible, and we thank you in advance for your patience and understanding in helping to bring a Capital City Triathlon to Wales.
+As a Welsh company, we are working closely with the local community to ensure as little disruption and inconvenience as possible, and we thank you in advance for your patience and understanding in helping to bring a capital city triathlon to Wales.
 Please come out to support the cyclists and runners as they pass and give them a huge Welsh welcome.
 If you have any other queries concerning the race, please contact us.